mrb113/mrb113.github.io/_posts/2016-12-21-Windows-Version-Checks.md

 # Hypothesis: Where Origin went wrong
 Unfortunately, Origin did not do any of these things - they skipped straight to the "do it yourself" step and missed the part about "no shortcuts".

 Disclaimer: This is my own hypothesis, but it's pretty feasible.
 If Origin didn't mess up in this particular way I'm about to describe, someone else definitely has.
+There's probably a guy doing it right now.

 First, let's get some background.
 What, you thought I'd just tell you the answer?